 - 2 tablespoons butter plus more for serving

 - 1/8 teaspoon ground nutmeg

-- Quarter the potatoes and place in a large pot with water.
+- Quarter the potatoes and place them in a large pot with water.
 Place on stove over medium-high heat.
 Bring to a boil.
-Cool until the potatoes are fork tender.
+Cook until the potatoes are fork-tender.
 Remove from heat.
 Drain and set aside.

 - While the potatoes cook, in a large sauté pan cook the diced bacon.
 Scoop out the pieces, keeping the fat in the pan.